Sarah Jane Salazar: Biography

 She contracted HIV from a foreign customer while working as a club entertainer in the early 1990s.

 Her life story was made into a movie entitled The Secrets of Sarah Jane (Sana'y Mapatawad Mo) in 1994 starring Gelli de Belen, who won a best actress award for the role at the 1995 Gawad Urian Awards.

 Controversies

 In 1997, at 21 and already an HIV educator, Salazar was charged with child abuse for having sex with 16-year-old Ritchie Atizado.
 She then became pregnant and gave birth to a son.
 Atizado said that they were lovers.
 He later tested positive for HIV.

 Death

 Salazar died on June 11, 2000, at the age of 25 from AIDS complications.
 Before her death, Salazar was confined at the National Center for Mental Health after being diagnosed with manic depression which doctors said may have been related to anti-AIDS drugs she was taking.
-She was survived by her boyfriend Ritchie, who was also HIV positive and her 2 children who tested negative for HIV.
+Her two children tested negative for HIV.